Azure/AzureDataLake/docs/SDK/Tutorials.md

     using Microsoft.Azure.Management.DataLakeFileSystem.Models;
     using Microsoft.Azure.Management.DataLakeFileSystem.Uploading;
     using Microsoft.IdentityModel.Clients.ActiveDirectory;

-##### 02 - Creating a DataLakeConsoleApp class
+## 02 - Create a Data Lake client

-The framework to create the class and initialize static variables and constructors.
+There are two main clients:
+* DataLakeManagementClient: allows you to manage account operations such as creating, deleting, or updating properties
+* DataLakeFileSystemClient: allows you to browse, create, and delete files

+To create any Data Lake client you need to provide your Azure credentials via a CloudCredentials object.
+The CloudCredentials object requires a profile client obtained with your username, password and subscription ID.
+Here is an example application that creates two Data Lake clients.
     namespace DataLakeConsoleApp
     {
-        static class DataLakeConsoleApp
+        class DataLakeConsoleApp
         {
-		private static ProfileClient _profileClient;
-	        private static SubscriptionCloudCredentials _credentials;

           private static DataLakeManagementClient _dataLakeClient;
           private static DataLakeFileSystemManagementClient _dataLakeFileSystemClient;

-    	        private static void Main(string[] args)
+	        static void Main(string[] args)
        	        {
+	            var profileClient = GetProfile();
+         	    var cc = GetCloudCredentials(profileClient, subscriptionId);

+		    _dataLakeClient = new DataLakeManagementClient(_credentials);
+		    _dataLakeFileSystemClient = new DataLakeFileSystemManagementClient(_credentials);
                 }
-        }
-    }

-##### 03 - Signing Into Azure
-Demonstrates how to log in with either a username and password or, if blank, an OAuth popup.

-	_profileClient = AzureHelper.GetProfile(username, password);

         public static ProfileClient GetProfile(string username = null, SecureString password = null) {